-The full moon blooms in verdant Virgo on February 27, 2021.
+The full moon blooms in verdant Virgo.
 Give in to some early spring fever with our Virgo full moon ritual ideas.

 As a grounded earth sign, tender Virgo is known for both innocence and purity—much like the tiny shoots of early spring that pop up from the ground: mama Gaia’s reminder that life goes on.
-Channel the cleansing energy of the zodiac’s purist with this earth-conscious 2021 virgo full moon ritual.
+Channel the cleansing energy of the zodiac’s purist with this earth-conscious Virgo full moon ritual.

 Ritual: Plant-Based Diet for a Day (or longer, if you feel like it)

 The Virgo full moon gives us the opportunity to connect to the true source of our sustenance: the plants that emit oxygen through photosynthesis and give us air to breathe.
 Plants also give our bodies life force energy and vitamins when ingested.

 In celebration of what helps us thrive, devote the day to a vegetarian, plant-based diet.
 Give thanks to all the greens that grow and nourish us and even become our medicine.

 Caring Virgo is also the sign that rules our pets.
 Take the day to give some love to the animals on the planet, by keeping them in your heart and not on your plate.
 We’re not condemning carnivores; we’re not vegetarians ourselves.

 Take the day off from burgers and salmon and give gratitude to the animals that shared their lives to nourish us.
 Build some delicious plant-based recipes into your meal plan.
 There are tons of recipe ideas to be found online.
 Or try a juice cleanse or a soup cleanse, or incorporating a fruit-and-veggie-packed smoothie into your day.